 Pigmentation spots contained in this upper layer of skin will usually fade with time.
 However, the amount of time required will depend on the type of pigmentation you have and its severity.
 Physical exfoliants can help to speed up the skin’s natural rate of exfoliation (but can’t reach the deeper layers of skin).

 One example of a physical exfoliant is the Clarisonic Smart Profile Cleaning System.
-Find out more about this product on the Adore Beauty website.

 Chemical exfoliants work by penetrating deep into the skin’s layers over time.

 AMPERNA®’s 10% Pro+ Resurfacing Lotion is a great exfoliant that contains 10% glycolic acid and antioxidants that can help to slough off the top layer of damaged skin and improve the skin’s texture.
 Our 10% Pro+ Resurfacing Lotion has been formulated for even the most sensitive skins and we've had great feedback on this product.
 Some of our customers are calling it the 'best cream for pigmentation'.